christiskatsouris/Computational-Econometrics-R/README.md

 # [B].
 Iterative Simulation and Estimation Methodologies

+There are various iterative simulation techniques depending on the statistical inference problem under examination.
+A revision on resampling and Monte Carlo Methods from the statistics literature can be found in the [Notes](https://github.com/christiskatsouris/Computational-Econometrics-R/tree/main/Notes) folder of this teaching page.
+In this Section, we focus on estimation computational algorithms when considering advanced econometric models based on economic theory.

 ## [B1.]
 Minimum Distance Estimation Method

 A particular class of econometric models has parameters which are time-varying.
 For example, consider the case when evaluating the portfolio performance within an out-of-sample framework in which case one has to estimate the covariance matrix in each moving window.
 Then, a suitable econometric model to capture these time-varying moment conditions is given by